-I bet you are not aware of what happens when you upload a photo to your WordPress website?
-In fact, you probably don’t realize that one image could generate multiple duplicates.
+I bet you are not aware of what happens when you upload a photo to your WordPress website.
+In fact, you probably don’t realize that one image could generate multiple post thumbnails.
 This can be a serious problem with hundreds, if not thousands of unused images filling up your media library.
 This can cost you a lot of time and money.

 How WordPress Post Thumbnails are Created

 There are many ways post thumbnails are generated, so I will give you a few examples.
 The first is going to be the most common method which is WordPress itself.
 When you install WordPress, there is a setting that has 3 default dimensions for post thumbnails.

 As you can see, the three media settings are filled in for you already.
 Every time you upload a photo, a copy will be generated with each of the dimensions you see above.
 This of course is if your uploaded image is at least 1024 pixels in size.

 When each post thumbnail is generated, the file name gets the size appended to it.
 For example, if your image file is named myphoto.jpg and you have the above media settings, each copy will be renamed as:

 After uploading, you won’t see each copy in your media library except the original photos:

 So for each photo that you upload in our example, you will get 4 post thumbnails of the same image…even if you don’t use any of them.

 Another method that generates thumbnails will come from themes.
 If your theme uses or offers multiple post thumbnails to be created for specific things like recent, related, or even portfolio content, thumbnails will get generated.
 This means that you will get more images added to the existing set of thumbnails.
 You could easily go from 4 thumbnails to 8, all from the same uploaded image!